jeremyricketts/pinkles/README.md

 }
 ```

 The added bonus here is that you can target all your grid directives from the SASS side of things.

-Like this:
+Here's some sample markup for a 3 column left-to-right grid:

 ```html
 <div class="whatever-classname">